 - The ability to deal with pressure and to make decisions without having all the information.

 - Good personal skills and the ability to stay calm and confident, as lawyers need to deal with individuals who are under pressure and can feel anxious.

 Types of law practiced

-TOM EPPS is a partner in white collar and regulatory defence at COOLEY (UK) LLP.
-He graduates with an LLB from Manchester University in 1991.
+MARIE KAVANAGH is an associate in white collar and regulatory defence at COOLEY (UK) LLP.
+Marie graduated with an LLB from Victoria University of Wellington (New Zealand) in 2006.